Helmet Diving, Boracay: Everything you need to know

-Boracay is a great place for water activities and one of the more fun ones is helmet diving.
+Boracay is a great place for water activities and one of the more fun ones is Boracay helmet diving.
 I had never heard of it, but when Thomas told me about it, it sounded absolutely hilarious!
 You get to walk on the bottom of the ocean, 5-7 meters below surface, with a glass helmet on and fish swimming around you.

 This post contains referral links for products I love.
-Adventurous Miriam earns a small commission at no extra cost to you if you make a purchase through my links.
-Thank you for your support ♡ Learn more
+Adventurous Miriam earns a small commission at no extra cost to you if you purchase through my links.
+I appreciate your support ♡ Learn more

 The helmet looks a lot like an old-fashioned diving bell with a hose strapped to it for air supply.
 The pressure of the water keeps the air trapped inside the helmet.

-Before getting in, we had a quick briefing about what was about to happen, how we could communicate with the dive instructor under water and how we equalized (released pressure through the ears).
-The dive instructor seemed like he had done this a gazillion times before, but he was still thorough and focused while explaining.
+Before getting in, we had a quick briefing about what was about to happen, how we could communicate with the dive instructor under water and how we equalised (released pressure through the ears).

 Two other crew members assisted us one by one when we got in the water.
 As soon as the water hit my shoulders, they gave me the helmet on, while the dive instructor in the water guided me down the ladder.
-The helmet weights 11 kg when it’s out of water but only 2 kg under water.

 The underwater dive instructor had a camera and he took a lot of pictures which was included in the price.
 I just gave him my SD card from my camera and then he returned it to me afterwards.
 Otherwise they would have delivered the photos to our hotel later on.